-Yet Another Reason to Cook That BroccoliHealthy Living
+Yet Another Reason to Cook That BroccoliUpdated: January 24, 2017Healthy Living

 If I stop by the raw juice bar at my local healthfood store late in the day, I always request a thorough clean-out of the commercial sized juicer before my favorite organic raw juice blend of carrots, celery, beets, cucumber and half an apple is prepared.

-This is because the juicing that has been occurring all day long prior to my arrival is typically very heavy on the cruciferous vegetables – primarily raw broccoli and kale.
-In fact, so many people come in ordering green drinks containing raw broccoli that there is a huge bin of bare broccoli stalks sitting on the back counter.
+This is because the juicing that has been occurring all day long prior to my arrival is typically very heavy on the raw cruciferous vegetables.
+These primarily include broccoli and kale from making green smoothies.
+In fact, so many people come in ordering green smoothie drinks containing raw broccoli that there is a huge bin of bare broccoli stalks sitting on the back counter!

 The juicer clean-out assures that no leftover raw broccoli juice or pulp gets in my juice.
 If it does, I get a terrible stomach ache and usually a temporary bout of nausea.